leny/atom-w3c-validation/README.md

 ## Usage

 The package validate on save by default (you can disable this behavior in the settings).
-You can also use the keystroke `cmd-alt-g` (on mac) or `ctrl-alt-g` (on windows and linux).
+You can also use the comma,d `w3c-validation:validate`.

 **Note:** the validation process is made by requesting the code to the online [W3C markup validator](http://validator.w3.org/) or [W3C CSS validator](http://http://jigsaw.w3.org/css-validator/).
 This can take some time.